 - Open Connect blog post

 - Requirements for deploying embedded Open Connect Appliances

 - Deploying embedded appliances

 - Peering locations

-What is Open Connect?
+What is Open Connect

 Embedded Open Connect Appliances (OCAs)

 Open Connect Appliances can be embedded in your ISP network.
-Embedded OCAs have the same capabilities as the OCAs that we use in our 60+ global data centres, and they are provided to qualifying ISP partners at no charge.
+Embedded OCAs have the same capabilities as the OCAs that we use in our 60+ global data centers, and they are provided to qualifying ISP partners at no charge.
 Each embedded OCA deployment will offload a substantial amount of Netflix content traffic from peering or transport circuits.
-Multiple physical deployments can be distributed or clustered on a geographic or network basis to maximise local offload.
+Multiple physical deployments can be distributed or clustered on a geographic or network basis to maximize local offload.